AdobeDocs/experience-manager-learn.en/help/forms/document-services/generate-interactive-dor.md

 ### Create Adaptive Form

-Create adaptive form based on the XSD from the previous step.
+Create an adaptive form based on the XSD from the previous step.
 Associate the form to use the client lib "irs".
-This client library has the code to make a POST call to the servlet which return the PDF to the calling application
+This client library has the code to make a POST call to the servlet which return the PDF to the calling application.
 The following code gets triggered when the _Download PDF_ is clicked

 ``` javascript